 - Develop opportunities for talented film directors to access an international platform, thus sharing their ideas, contents, creativity and work across Europe.

-The Food Film Menu is a collection of short films showcasing footage from awarded and candidate Regions of Gastronomy.
-Every year IGCAT will launch a call for videos under the theme: Food Stories, select 8 videos (one for each category) to showcase and award 3rd, 2nd and 1st prize (Best European Film Overall) and winner of Best Potential World Region of Gastronomy.
+The Food Film Menu is a collection of short films showcasing footage from awarded and candidate European Regions of Gastronomy.
+Every year IGCAT launches a call for videos under the theme: Food Stories, selecting a series of videos (one for each category) to showcase and award the Best European Films Overall (1st, 2nd, 3rd prize) and the Best World Films Overall (1st, 2nd, 3rd prize).

 The Food Film Menu is organised by IGCAT.